kaveripriyap/data-structures-algorithms-curated-resources/README.md

 * [Algorithms and Data Structures](http://www.allisons.org/ll/AlgDS/) - For getting deeper knowledge of algorithms and how to think in right direction.
 * [Algorithm Tutorials by Tanuj Khattar](https://tanujkhattar.wordpress.com/) - Excellent blog by Tanuj Khattar.
 Covers tutorials on some interesting data structures along with example problems to solve.

-## Tools
+## Fun Stuff

-*Some tools that can help you in the learning of algorithms*
+*Some fun stuff that can help you in your journey of learning algorithms!*

 * [interactive-coding-challenges](https://github.com/donnemartin/interactive-coding-challenges) - Interactive, test-driven coding challenges (algorithms and data structures).

-## Related Awesome Lists
-- [Math](https://github.com/rossant/awesome-math#readme) - Freely available lecture notes on mathematics.
-- [Theoretical Computer Science](https://github.com/mostafatouny/awesome-theoretical-computer-science/blob/main/README.md) - The interdisciplinary of Mathematics and Computer Science, Distinguished by its emphasis on mathemtical technique and rigour.